 Our guide to having Halloween fun at home

-There’s no doubt that Halloween is going to be a bit different this year, but that doesn’t mean it can’t be fun.
+There's so much fun to be had at Halloween!
+You might already have your costumes sorted and trick or treating plans ready, but what about adding to the Halloween fun at home?
 There are so many things you can do to get into the Halloween spirit and make it a fun, family-focused adventure for the kids.

 We’ve put on our thinking caps and answered the key questions we know people have been asking as Halloween approaches.